ComPWA/compwa.github.io/docs/index.md

 ::::

-Finally, the {doc}`technical reports </reports>` on these pages ([compwa.github.io](https://compwa.github.io)) describe more general tips and tricks, some of which can be of interest to general Python users as well!
+Finally, the [technical reports](https://compwa.github.io/reports) describe more general tips and tricks, some of which can be of interest to general Python users as well!

 :::{dropdown} Deprecated projects